Rolling with the Ronks!

 Rolling with the Ronks!
 (Bienvenue chez les Ronks !) is a French animated children's television series created by Olivier Jean-Marie and Charles Vaucelle.
-The series was animated by Xilam Animation with the participation of France Télévisions and Disney Channel.
+The series was produced by Xilam Animation and animated by Armada TMT with the participation of France Télévisions and Disney Channel.
 The series debuted on Disney Channel in Poland on August 22, 2016.

 Plot

 Rolling with the Ronks! follows Flash, an alien who is sent to Earth, to the Ronk tribe in 37,520 BC to show them the future.
 To do this, the Ronk tribe are introduced to a variety of ideas.
 He is friends with two members of said tribe - Mila and Walter, who accompany him to try and prove he can succeed at his goal.
-However, Mormagnon along with Godzi (his pet lizard) will do anything to ruin his plans.
+However – Mormagnon, along with Godzi (his pet lizard), will do anything to ruin his plans.